atomic-nfts/site/docs/How-to-deploy-an-Atomic-NFT/After-deployment.md

 ---
 layout: default
-slideId: After-deployment
+slideId: After-Deployment
-title: After deployment
+title: After Deployment
 parent: How to deploy an Atomic NFT
 nav_order: 5
 ---

-# After deployment
+# After Deployment

 Congratulations!
-Now you deploy an Atomic NFT!
-Here're the ways you can confirm it.
+Now you've deployed an Atomic NFT!
+Here's how you can verify the transaction.

 ## How to find your template contract and atomic NFT

-After you deploy a template contract, you will get this
+After you deploy a template contract, you will see something like this

 ![ID image](/assets/images/templateID.png)

-You can copy the ID and found your template contract at here
+Copy the ID to find your template contract on the block explorer.

 ```bash
  https://viewblock.io/arweave/tx/yourID
 ```

-The template contract gonna be looks like this:
+The template contract will look like this:

 ![template contract](/assets/images/contract-template.png)

-Your Atomic NFT gonna be looks like this:
+And your Atomic NFT will look like this:

 ![template contract](/assets/images/Atomic-NFT.png)